jabadymandry/github-flow/05-Front-end/04-Authentication/README.md

 You should have a `User` model.
 If you don't, add one.

 Add a new column to your model: `api_key`.
 The goal is to store a long, unique and random token for a user at creation.
-You can achieve this with a [`before_insert` event](https://stackoverflow.com/a/12513904/197944).
+You can achieve this unsing [`uuid` lib and `sqlalchemy.dialects.postgresql.UUID` on your field declaration](https://stackoverflow.com/a/49398042).

 Once a user has an `API key`, implement the logic to make sure that a valid user can create a tweet / only a tweet author can delete his/her tweet.